 We appreciate this matter will be of great concern.
 We aim to help you through the process so that you receive your Completion Certificate and have building works that comply with the requirements of the Building Regulations.

 Please also note that dealing with reversions from Approved Inspectors is a statutory duty of the Council.
 The Approved Inspector’s ability to trade and the issue of any fees previously paid are outside our control.
 Complaints related to the behaviour of any Approved Inspector should be directed to the Construction Industry Council Approved Inspectors Register (CICAIR Ltd).

 Please note a person failing to submit, a cancellation notice, in the case of an Approved Inspector no longer being able to carry out their building control function, is liable on summary conviction to a fine not exceeding level 5 on the standard scale.

 Initial information to be provided for the Reversion Application:

 - A completed Cancellation of Initial Notice Form

 - Details of Approved Inspectors records including Plans Certificates, visits, inspections records, actions, and outcomes

 - Payment of the correct fee

-- A comprehensive technical information package for the works that may include plans, sections, elevations, site plans, specifications
+- Technical information package for the works that may include plans, sections, elevations, site plans, specifications

 - Mechanical and electrical information